techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 There are two exercises in this repo: Word Count, and Citibike.

-Currently, these exist as skeletons, and have some initial test cases which are defined but ignored.
+Currently, these exist as skeletons, and have some **initial test cases** which are defined but some are skipped.

 The following section provides context over them.